geode-sdk/mods/mods-v2/shineua.minecraft_splash/about.md

 # Minecraft Splash

-## Changelog v1.1.3
+## Changelog v1.1.4

-- Added alternative appearance which can be enabled in mod settings.
+- Added ability to change animation speed in the settings of the mod.

-### Abiity to add own splashes will be added in future update.
+### Ability to add own splashes will be added in the future.

 #### You also can tag me (shineua) in [Geode SDK](https://discord.com/invite/9e43WMKzhp) or [Geometry Dash Ukraine](https://discord.gg/vKUGgkTsSK) discord servers.